devleonardoamaral/debian-nvidia-installer/README.md

 ```bash
 dpkg-deb --build --root-owner-group debian-nvidia-installer
 ```

-> 💡 The `--root-owner-group` option ensures that all files inside the package have `root` as their owner and group, as expected for Debian packages.

 3. The file `debian-nvidia-installer.deb` will be generated in the current directory, ready for installation.